JikoUnderscore/SpriteSheetPacker/README.md

 # SpriteSheetPacker
 A simple python Sprite sheet maker.
-It takes separate images and plans them on a new image.
+It takes separate images and plants them on a new image.
 Can also export json and yaml files.

-I make this for my needs.
+I made this for my needs.

 ~~Maybe will update it in the future~~